kohlerjp/line_server/README.md

 ### What third-party libraries or other tools does the system use?
 How did you choose each library or framework you used?
 I decided to use Elixir and the Phoenix web framework for this project.
 Elixir is a great language for writing functional code, and is typically great for concurrency and robust systems.
-I chose Phoenix because I am very familiar with it.
-It may have been heavier than what was needed for this project.
+I chose Phoenix because I am very familiar with it, although it may have been heavier than what was needed for this project.
 A light-weight REST framework like [maru](https://github.com/elixir-maru/maru) would have worked fine as well.

 ### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?

 I spent roughly 5 hours on the exercise.
 If I had unlimited time, the first thing I would do is strive for complete test coverage.
-There are a few unit tests, but this would benefit from more integration tests.
-I would work on allowing for better concurrency.
+There are a few unit tests, but the project would benefit from more integration tests.
+I would then work on allowing for better concurrency.
 As stated above, an
 ETS table and multiple file reading processes may allow for more concurrent users.
 I would also like to spend more time on the index data structure I chose.
-A linked list was my first thought because the lookup reminded me of how a set operates.
+A linked list was my first thought because the lookup reminded me of how a set is implemented.
 I would like to reasearch more data structures used by databases, and see if that could be beneficial in terms of memory or lookup time.

 ### If you were to critique your code, what would you have to say about it?
 My first critique would be of the data structure holding the indexes.
 The additive nature of the line counts could be confusing,